 This is the slightly more capable version of Garmin's two super-minimal bike computers.
 Launched in 2015, The Edge 25 offers little more than the basic metrics you’d expect from a GPS bike computer: distance, speed, elapsed time and time of day, along with average speed, estimated calories, elevation and total ascent.

 With the addition of extra external sensors, it will also monitor heart rate and cadence (but not power).
-When you ride, one page displays the time, date and battery life, while the data is spread across two paces, each with three customisable fields.
+When you ride, one page displays the time, date and battery life, while the data is spread across two pages, each with three fields.
 If you add a heart rate monitor, a fourth page shows beats per minute and HR zone.

 - Weight: 25g / 0.9oz